Browse our services:

 Southern France:

-• Thefts from cars with open windows stopped at red lights are fairly common, particularly in the Nice-Antibes-Cannes area, and in Marseille.
+• Thefts from cars with unlocked doors or open windows stopped at red lights or caught in slow traffic are very common, particularly along the Riviera of the Nice-Antibes-Cannes area, and in Marseille.
 Car doors should be kept locked and windows raised at all times to prevent incidents of "snatch-and-grab" thefts.
 In this type of scenario, the thief is usually a passenger on a motorcycle.
-Similar incidents also have occurred at tollbooths and rest areas.
-Special caution is advised when entering and exiting a car, as this presents an opportunity for purse-snatchers.

 • Break-ins of parked cars are also fairly common.
 Valuables should not be left in the car, not even in the trunk, when the vehicle is unattended.